-ICT Cambridge Nationals is a more applied learning route, with 75% assessment by coursework.
+Creative iMedia is a more applied learning route, with 75% assessment by coursework.
 This requires students be able to meet regular deadlines and have a willingness to work independently.

-What Might GCSE ICT Cambridge Nationals Lead To?
+What Might GCSE Creative iMedia Lead To?

-As well as providing you with vital skills for the workplace and developing your interest in ICT, the course will give you an excellent foundation for a wide range of post-16 courses, including English, Art, Health & Social Care and Business.
-ICT is also consistently in the top 5 subject areas valued by employers because of the skills it encourages.
+As well as providing you with vital skills for the workplace and developing your interest in Creative iMedia, the course will give you an excellent foundation for a wide range of post-16 courses, including English, Art, I.T., Health & Social Care, Media and Business.

-We hope to arrange a trip to the Olympic Village in London to look at how ICT was used in the 2012 Games.
+We hope to arrange a trip to Disneyland Paris to look at how creative IMedia is used, this will include seminars by Disney.